 Personal fulfillment and effective citizenship require some understanding of the principles of human interaction in society.
 Economics is the scientific study of choosing how best to use technology and limited resources to maximize individual or social welfare.
 Through its analysis of behavior, economics can add much to our understanding of vital public-policy issues.
 A grasp of the principles of economics enables students to analyze problems such as unemployment, economic growth, pollution, inflation, monopoly power, race and gender discrimination, and international trade.

 Economics can also be defined by its methods of analysis.
-In seeking to understand and predict social behavior, economists build, test, and revise models.
+In seeking to understand and predict social behavior, economists build, test and revise models.
 Economics students learn to work with models of the behavior of consumers, producers, suppliers of labor and capital, and government.
 They study the markets in which these economic agents interact.
 This technique for understanding the experience of men and women in society differs sharply from the literary and intuitive methods of the humanities and fine arts.

-Economics is a highly integrated discipline in which most economists work simultaneously with theory, analytical models, data, quantitative research methods, and public-policy issues.
+Economics is a highly integrated discipline in which most economists work simultaneously with theory, analytical models, data, quantitative research methods and public-policy issues.
 Each economics course at Kenyon introduces all of these elements, in varying mixes.
 The common thread among the courses is reliance on models that explain and predict human behavior.
 Economics courses at Kenyon are designed to help students develop the ability to think in a rigorous, analytical fashion and to develop communication skills.
 This emphasis places economics at the heart of liberal arts education.

-When should one enroll in ECON 101 and ECON 102?
 Even though ECON 101 and 102 are challenging introductory courses, most first-year students who take these courses perform well.
 Those students who are most successful in the principles courses have a strong general preparation for college, reasonably good study habits, and academic motivation to keep up with reading and homework assignments every week.

-There are significant advantages in taking ECON 101 and ECON 102 as a first-year student.
+There are significant advantages in taking ECON 101 and 102 as a first-year student.
 The courses prepare one to take virtually any other economics course starting in the sophomore year.
 Students who are seriously considering an economics major often find this early start helpful.